Abathargh/shimmer-listener/README.md

 # shimmer-listener

-This is a project that started from the idea of having a general library that interacted with shimmer apps for tinyos, inspired from the python demo scripts that can be found inside some of the sub-directories of the [tinyos shimmer apps repository](https://github.com/ShimmerResearch/tinyos-shimmer).
+This is a project that started from the idea of having a general library that interacted with shimmer apps for tinyos, inspired from the python demo scripts that can be found inside the sub-directories of the [tinyos shimmer apps repository](https://github.com/ShimmerResearch/tinyos-shimmer).

 ## Contents